|

 Photograph Collection, undated

-140 black and white photos and postcards
+140 B/W photos and postcards

 SWCPC 866 F1